Leah1977/Fit_Time_MS4/README.md

 Users can navigate to the contact page.
 Here they can find details of our location with Google maps.
 They can see our address and contact information.

-Users will also have the option to leave a message with the contact us form.
+Users will also have the option to leave a message with the contact us Form.